dj0nny/vue-3-function-based-api/README.md

 ## Getting Started

-As announced, in version 3 of Vue.js (the release will probably be in the third quarter of 2019, you can see the complete roadmap [here](https://github.com/vuejs/vue/projects/6)) there will be an important introduction: the function-based component API.
-But what exactly are they?
+As announced, in the version 3 of Vue.js (the release will probably be in the third quarter of 2019, you can see the complete roadmap [here](https://github.com/vuejs/vue/projects/6)) there will be an important introduction: the function-based component API.
+But what exactly is it?

 Introduced as an RFC for 3.x, the new API presents a clean and flexible way to compose logic between and inside components.
 Must be specified that for now, it is an **open RFC** which means it's not set in stone and can change based on users feedback.